Robert S. Shields: Lawyer and elected official

 Shields finished his legal education under his uncle, Judge Joseph C. Hance of New Philadelphia, Ohio, and was admitted to the bar in 1870 by examination before Judge George W. Mellvaine of Cadiz.
-He subsequently removed to Canton, Ohio, opening an office there; he would remain a practicing attorney in Stark County for the next six decades.
-Shields was also elected the Democratic mayor of Canton in 1870, and was successfully re-elected in 1872, despite Stark County voting for Republican Ulysses S. Grant in that year's presidential election.
+He subsequently moved to Canton, Ohio, opening an office there; he would remain a practicing attorney in Stark County for the next six decades.
+Shields was elected the Democratic mayor of Canton in 1870, and was successfully re-elected in 1872.

-Shields's term as mayor ended in 1874, though from his good reputation attracted "a good clientage" to his practice and was elected prosecuting attorney of Stark County two years later.
+Shields's term as mayor ended in 1874; however, from his good reputation, he attracted "a good clientage" to his practice and was elected prosecuting attorney of Stark County two years later.
 During his two-term tenure of 1876–1880, Shields notably represented the state in the widely publicized 1879 trial of Gustave A. Ohr and George E. Mann, two teenage runaways accused of murdering their fellow tramp; they were hanged in 1880 before a crowd of 10,000.
 After these terms too expired, Shields returned to municipal affairs, serving as president of the Canton City Council from 1880 through 1884.

 In 1885, Democratic President Grover Cleveland appointed Shields U.S. District Attorney for Northern Ohio following a vacancy left by the suspension of E. H. Eggleston.
-He effectively assumed office July 1, 1885 but was officially confirmed by the Senate on May 6, 1886.
-Because the district office was in Cleveland, for many months Shields traveled 58 miles to and from his home in Canton every week (court adjourning on Sundays) to be with his family, but was not reimbursed the prescribed 10 cents per mile for travel.
+He effectively assumed office on July 1, 1885, but was officially confirmed by the Senate on May 6, 1886.
+For many months, Shields traveled 58 miles every week to and from the district office in Cleveland and his home in Canton (court adjourning on Sundays) to be with his family, but was not reimbursed the prescribed 10 cents per mile for travel.
 Shields later sued, but the Supreme Court ruled in US v.
 Shields (1894) that attorneys did not deserve reimbursement for travel for non-official purposes.
-Records and correspondence relating to his service are stored with the U.S. National Archives, including his involvement with the investigation into fraudulent fees collected from Civil War pensioners by John A. Chase of Toledo.
-In 1889 Shields resigned his office, and was replaced by Isaac N. Alexander (whose own Senate confirmation took place on January 9, 1890).
-Shields then remained in private practice.
-He worked for thirty years with George E. Baldwin, and together their partnership "was one of the leading law firms in the county", with clients across northern Ohio, but this ended for good when Baldwin (who also served briefly as Circuit Judge in 1895) was appointed consul to Nuremberg, Germany by President McKinley, then fell ill and died.
-Afterward, Shields partnered with future Democratic Senator Atlee Pomerene.
+Records and correspondence relating to Shields's career as District Attorney are stored with the U.S. National Archives, including his involvement with the investigation into fraudulent fees collected from Civil War pensioners by John A. Chase of Toledo.
+In 1889, Shields resigned his office to return to private practice, and was replaced by Isaac N. Alexander (whose own Senate confirmation took place on January 9, 1890).
+Shields worked for the following thirty years with George E. Baldwin, and together their partnership "was one of the leading law firms in the county", with clients across northern Ohio.
+The relationship lasted until Baldwin (who also served briefly as Circuit Judge in 1895) was appointed consul to Nuremberg, Germany by President McKinley, and then fell ill and died.
+Afterward, Shields partnered with future Democratic Senator Atlee Pomerene, also to great success.

 The McKinley National Memorial in Canton, wherein William, Ida and their young daughters were laid to rest, being dedicated by President Theodore Roosevelt in 1907.
 Shields served on the reception committee of the McKinley National Memorial Association.